Harsheen-Kaur-Projects/responsible-ai-governance-framework/README.md

   escalation, post-deployment audit
 - Country-context considerations for low-connectivity, low-literacy, and varying regulatory environments
-- How this relates to existing frameworks — OECD AI Principles, UNDP's own Artificial Intelligence Landscape Assessment (AILA), the EU AI Act, and WHO's AI-in-health ethics guidance
+- How this relates to existing frameworks - OECD AI Principles, UNDP's own Artificial Intelligence Landscape Assessment (AILA), the EU AI Act, and WHO's AI-in-health ethics guidance
 - A phased implementation roadmap (0–3, 3–6, 6–12 months)

 ## Limitations

-16 queries, one model family, single-country prototype — not validated in production.
+16 queries, one model family, single country prototype - not validated in production.
 Full limitations are listed at the end of the framework document.

 ## License